Spinners Keep Bangladesh In Contest Against West Indies - UrduPoint

 Dhaka, (APP - UrduPoint / Pakistan Point News - 13th Feb, 2021 ) :Bangladesh's spinners took late wickets to give them a glimmer of hope after Rahkeem Cornwall's maiden five-wicket haul gave the West Indies a healthy 113-run first innings lead in the second Test in Dhaka on Saturday.

-The visitors finished the third day with 41-3 in the second innings, stretching their lead to 154 runs.
+The visitors, who are 1-0 up in the two-Test series after a spectacular victory in the first match, finished day three on 41-3 in the second innings, stretching their lead to 154 runs.

-Nkrumah Bonner was on eight along with nightwatchman Jomel Warrican, two not out, as the West Indies looked to set a target for the hosts on the fourth day.
+Nkrumah Bonner was on eight with nightwatchman Jomel Warrican on two not out.

 The West Indies owed their advantage to Cornwall, who finished with 5-74 helping as Bangladesh were bowled out for 296 an hour into the final session on the day.